Reletter

 Justin Dean

-Inspired by the saying, “one more lane will fix it,” One Less Lane aims to encourage thoughtful discussion on urban development, transportation, and land use among enthusiasts and professionals alike
+Inspired by the saying “one more lane will fix it,” One Less Lane explores urban planning, transportation, and land use through the lens of economic incentives — covering topics like traffic congestion, public transit, and city development.

 Platform